What If I Get a Motor Vehicle Violation But Live Out-Of-State?

 When Should I Hire a Lawyer?

-In most cases, we advise people to hire attorneys to assist them and protect their rights in court.
+In most cases, we suggest people to hire attorneys to assist them and protect their rights in court.
 For serious motor vehicle violations, such as DUI, we definitely recommend that you contact a lawyer as soon as possible.
-For less serious traffic violations such as speeding, you should only hire a lawyer if you need help negotiating a plea bargain, preparing your case, or testifying in court.
+For less serious traffic violations such as speeding, you should hire a lawyer if you need help negotiating a plea bargain, preparing your case, or testifying in court.
 If you do not have to go to court, hiring a lawyer may not be necessary.
 Contact us to review your situation before you decide if you need a lawyer or not.

 Why Order a Copy of My Driving Record?